Data Types and Access Specifiers in VB .Net

 Public :

-• Public is the most common & least secure access specifier.
+• The public is the most common & least secure access specifier.

 • In this, the data members & methods of a class can be accessed by the objects from anywhere either inside or outside the program/class i.e., there is no restriction at all on accessibility of the object of same or different class.